BioInterchange/Ontologies/README.md

     <gfvo.xml scripts/cleanse.rb > gfvo.tmp
     mv gfvo.tmp gfvo.xml

+### Generating GFVO for BioPortal

+Due to technical limitations of BioPortal, GFVO in BioPortal cannot import other ontologies or contain SIO class- or property-equivalences.
+If ontologies are imported and equivalences kept, then BioPortal reports from summary statistics and the class browser shows thousands of classes that are not part of GFVO itself.

+Removal of OWL imports and class- and property-equivalences:

+    grep -v '<owl:imports ' gfvo.xml | grep -v '<owl:equivalentProperty ' | grep -v '<owl:equivalentClass ' > gfvo_bioportal.xml

 ### Generating Statistics

 Summary statistics about classes and properties can be output in human-readable and HTML via: